Nobody likes getting punched.

-This is an excellent technique for the later rounds of a fight, where you’re gassed out but still want to finish the fight strong in the eyes of the judges.
+This is an excellent technique for the later rounds of a fight, where you’re gassed out but still want to finish the fight strongly in the eyes of the judges.

-Some boxers adopt the counter attacking style as they find it natural or their sharp reflexes make them particularly good at it.
-They choose not to waste energy with constant attacks, and instead wait for their opponent to make a mistake then capitalize on it.
+Some boxers adopt the counter-attacking style as they find it natural or their sharp reflexes make them particularly good at it.
+They choose not to waste energy with constant attacks, and instead wait for their opponent to make a mistake and then capitalize on it.

 Counter fighting is extremely effective, and good counter fighters can win fights while sustaining little or no injuries.
 However, this is no easy feat.
 It takes time to read and react to punches.

 Regardless of whether you’re a counter fighter or not, you should learn how to throw a solid counter punch to add to your repertoire of defense tactics.

 Any punch that follows on from your opponent’s punch could be called a counter punch.
 However, counter punches have the following characteristics: